-The Carbon Pricing Workstream is an always-active venue for dialogue, analysis, and outcome-focused policy work relating to carbon pricing.
+The Carbon Pricing Workstream was an always-active venue for dialogue, analysis, and outcome-focused policy work relating to carbon pricing, which ran from early 2014 through 2016.
 In 2015, a core group of volunteers, working through the CPW, helped to establish language defining universal principles for effective, efficient, equitable carbon pricing.
 Past activities and an online reference designed to give anyone interested in carbon pricing the basic information needed to productively engage in the CPW are available in the CPW Memory Bank.

 4 Ways to Accelerate Carbon Pricing

 There are four crucial ways the work of a new high-level economic commission can motivate the wider and deeper activation of the engage4climate Core Principles for optimal carbon pricing policy design, attuned to the unique needs and capabilities of any jurisdiction: 1) Alignment; 2) Revenues; 3) Catalyzing Investment; 4) Shifting Subsidies.
 [Click here for the full article]

 November 4, 2016